 Signs That May Indicate They Like You

-If you meet someone via a dating app, or a friend set the two of you up, then there is an understanding from the beginning that there might be mutual interest between you.
-If the first time you met was on a date to see if there was a spark, then romance should be on both of your minds.
-There probably won’t be any mistaking of your intentions, especially when something nerdy such as science pick up lines are already dropped.
+If you meet someone via a dating app, or a friend set the two of you up, then there is generally an understanding from the beginning that there might be mutual interest between you both.
+In this context, there may not be any confusion around intentions for most.

-Body language might not be on their mind, but if they feel casual about your relationship with them, then they won’t always sit as though they are fully engaged with you.
-Think about it this way.
-If you’re fully invested in a TV you’re watching, you’re going to square yourself up in such a way that the screen is centered in your field of vision.
-It’s a subconscious thing that people tend to do that allows you to zero in on the object that has fully captured your attention.
+You might think about it this way: If you’re fully invested in a TV you’re watching, you might square yourself up in such a way that the screen is centered in your field of vision.
+It can be a subconscious thing that people tend to do that allows someone to zero in on the object that has fully captured their attention.
 If you have your TV on for background noise, by contrast, then you might not be looking directly at it.

-This is similar to you and the person you like.
-If they feel casual about you, then they might not have their body locked in on yours.
-If they are romantically interested, they’ll be angling their face, chest, and shoulders so that you are directly in front of them and they are paying attention to you.
-This tells you that nothing else around the two of you is as important to them as you are.
-If the two of you are standing and facing each other, you should see both of their feet pointed directly at you.
-All of these can be reliable indicators that you are the most compelling thing around them, and they want you to know it.
+This can be similar to interactions that might occur between you and the person you might like.
+If they feel casual about you, then they might not have their focus locked in on you consistently.
+If they are romantically interested, however, they may be angling their face, chest and shoulders so that you are directly in front of them and they are paying attention to you.

 They Lean Into You